uacaps/PushNotificationsTemplate/README.md

 appleCertificate = Properties.Resources.DEV_CERT_NAME;
 ```

- * Now that your certificates are in place, you need only provide a device token and queue your message!
+ * Now that your certificates are in place, you need only provide a device token and to queue your message!

 **Android (Google Cloud Messaging) Notifications**

 <code>AIzaSyD3J2zRHVMR1BPPnbCVaB1D_qWBYGC4-uU</code> in the GcmPushChannelSettings constructor is the test app's api key retreived from the Google API Console.
-You can find this value here.
+You can find this key here.

 ![API Console](https://raw.github.com/uacaps/PushNotificationsTemplate/master/Resources/Images/GoogleAPIConsoleScreenshot.jpg)